checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code.md

 {{<warning>}}
 We've released our brand new CLI and recommend giving it a try for the best [Monitoring as Code experience](/guides/monitoring-as-code-cli/).

-Please visit our [documentation](/docs/cli/cli-vs-terraform-pulumi/) if you want to learn more about the pros & cons of the Terraform provider vs. the CLI.
+Please visit our [documentation](/docs/cli/cli-vs-terraform-pulumi/) if you want to learn more about the pros & cons of the Terraform provider vs. the CLI.{{</warning>}}
-{{</warning>}}

 Historically, IT infrastructure has been provisioned manually, both on premise and in the cloud.
 This presented several challenges, including fragmented workflows, lack of transparency and scalability issues.
 In response to these problems, the last few years have seen a shift to the Infrastructure-as-Code (IaC) paradigm, in which large-scale systems are declared in configuration files as code.